Description

 Using this definition on our asset we see for example:

-• The average days under water over 5 years of Check Point Software is 131 days, which is higher, thus worse compared to the benchmark SPY (120 days) in the same period.
+• Looking at the average days under water of 135 days in the last 5 years of Check Point Software, we see it is relatively higher, thus worse in comparison to the benchmark SPY (120 days)

 Performance (YTD)